JetBrains/amper/docs/src/user-guide/dependencies.md

   - $libs.ktor.client.contentNegotiation
 ```

-### Toolchain catalogs (built-in)
+### Toolchain catalogs

-The **toolchain catalogs** are implicitly defined, and contain predefined libraries that relate to the corresponding
+The **toolchain catalogs** are implicitly defined, and contain libraries that relate to the corresponding toolchain.
-toolchain.
-The name of such a catalog corresponds to the name of the toolchain in the
+The name of such a catalog corresponds to the name of the toolchain in the [settings section](basics.md#settings).
-[settings section](basics.md#settings).
-All dependencies in such catalogs usually have the same version, which is the
+All dependencies in such catalogs usually have the same version, which is the toolchain version.
-toolchain version.

 For example, dependencies for the Compose Multiplatform framework are accessible using the `$compose` catalog name, and
 take their versions from the `settings.compose.version` setting.